 In the evening we walked north from ANA Crown Plaza toward Kita Shinchi (北新地), the city center in the north.
 We reached the neighborhood of Osaka station in about 15 minutes on foot.
 We saw a Hansin (阪神) department store on our map so we went to buy pastries from its bakery shop for our breakfast tomorrow morning, but we saw so many ready-to-go food on the B1 level that we wound up assembling a nice dinner from there.

 Day 8 - To Narita airport to catch AA flight home Photo (10/30/2013, Wednesday):

 We left our hotel around 9:30am by taxi to Shin-Osaka station.
-From there we boarded a Shinkansen train to Tokyo then changed to a Narita Express to Narita airport.
-We wanted to arrive at Shin-Osaka station with plenty of lead time to buy bento boxes to bring on the train for lunch.
+From there we boarded a Shinkansen train to Shinagawa (品川, one stop before Tokyo station) then changed to a Narita Express to Narita airport.
+We wanted to go to Shin-Osaka station with plenty of lead time to buy bento boxes to bring on the train for lunch.
 Japanese Shinkansen trains were very smooth and enjoyable.
 Four hours later we were at Narita airport terminal 2 checking in at AA desk.